hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 **Notes:**

 - The HP Helion OpenStack installation installs the two initial Object Storage nodes.
 You can install additional Object Storage nodes after the initial install.
 - The Block Storage nodes are installed for deployments using the [StoreVirtual VSA driver](/helion/openstack/ga/install/vsa/) with the Object Storage service (Cinder).
-Object Storage can be configured to use drivers one or more of the following: StoreVirtual VSA, 3PAR, LVM.
+Object Storage can be configured to use drivers one or more of the following: StoreVirtual VSA or 3PAR.
 - DVR is used to route traffic between VMs and outside the cloud.
 Thus, every Compute Node has a connection to the external network.
 - Access to OpenStack service APIs is from the management network.
 - The network path for Platform service log messages is from the VM, to the service network installed as a second vnic, to the Customer Router, to the management network, to the Under Cloud RabbitMQ, to LogStash.